Santhoji07/PRODIGY_FS_01/README.md

 ## Description

-PRODIGY_FS_01 is a Authorization project that demonstrates authentication functionality with a frontend built using React (bootstrapped with Create React App).
+PRODIGY_FS_01 is a Secure User Authorization project that demonstrates authentication functionality with a frontend built using React (bootstrapped with Create React App).
 The repository is organized with a `frontend` directory containing the React codebase.
 The project provides a starting point for building applications with authentication and user management features.

 ## Frontend